-The latter also contains information on several other classical questions worth mentioning here, including the more general question of constructing a regular n - gon by straightedge and compass and also the three classical problems from Greek geometry which turn out to be impossible to do by means of straightedge and compass (trisecting an angle, duplicating the cube, and squaring the circle).
+The latter also contains information on several other classical questions worth mentioning here, including the more general question of constructing a regular n- gon by straightedge and compass and also the three classical problems from Greek geometry which turn out to be impossible to do by means of straightedge and compass (trisecting an angle, duplicating the cube, and squaring the circle).

-We should also note that the concept of mathematical impossibility is often seriously misunderstood (it is not the same as impossibility in engineering or technology), and there is a discussion of this issue in the online document cited above.
-Further information on this topic may be found in Chapter T of the following book:
+We should also note that the concept of mathematical impossibility is often seriously misunderstood (it is not the same as impossibility in engineering or technology), and there is a discussion of this issue in the online document cited above (see also the discussion at the end of Section II.4 in these notes).
+Further information on this topic may be found in the file http://math.ucr.edu/~res/math133/mathproofs.pdf or Chapter T of the following book:

 W. Dunham, The Mathematical Universe: An Alphabetical Journey Through the Great Proofs, Problems, and Personalities.
 Wiley, New York, 1997.
-ISBN: 0 - 471 - 17661 - 3.
+ISBN: 0-471-17661-3.